Targeted Hardening of Electric Distribution System for Enhanced Resilience against Earthquakes: Methodology

-\paragraph{Step 1 - Determine network goal based on event} Each distribution network is designed and operated based on specific contingency standards, e.g., limit for maximum duration of degraded state.
+Each distribution network is designed and operated based on specific contingency standards, e.g., limit for maximum duration of degraded state.
 These standards and goals should be determined by the network operators and planners.
 The main goal of this paper is to maximize the amount of essential load provided during the earthquake and the improvement of the resilience indices, i.e., $\zeta_V$, $\zeta_D$, and $\zeta_E$.
 The available resources for hardware reinforcement will also be considered.
-The event scenario will be selected in this step. \paragraph{Step 2 - Collect network and equipment data} In this step, a network graph will be generated where buses are represented as nodes and power lines are represented as branches.
+The event scenario will be selected in this step.

+A network graph will be generated where buses are represented as nodes and power lines are represented as branches.
 General specifications of network equipment such as electric poles and wires in each line, types of lines, generation and load information, and locations and values of the essential loads are collected.
 Fragility curves based on the event of all equipment will also be collected.
 Each fragility curve presents the failing possibility of each equipment, hardened and not hardened, in different intensities of the accident.